 But that’s just the tip of the iceberg when it comes to the scandals that have rocked the competitive world of sports to the core.
-To relive some of the darkest and most shameful moments in sports, today’s post will highlight some sports icons wh have tried to cheat the rules, either for reputation or financial gain.
-Here are some of the biggest sports scandals of modern history;
+To relive some of the darkest and most shameful moments in sports, today’s post will highlight some sports icons who have tried to cheat the rules, either for reputation or financial gain.

 Spain’s Paralympic Basketball Team